HOW WE WORK TOGETHER

 You book a 20-minute call through the site.
 No intake form.
 No long questionnaire.
 No “please fill out this 30-question brief before we can talk.”

 On the call: you tell me about your practice, your timeline, your EHR, and your budget.
-I tell you which product makes sense — Audit, Lite, Pro, or “you should probably hire someone else.”
+I tell you which offer makes sense — Audit, Build, or “you should probably hire someone else.”
 About one in four first calls ends with me recommending you hire someone else, because the fit isn't right.
 That's a good outcome for both of us.

 If we're a fit, I send a short SOW within 48 hours.
 You review, sign, and pay the kickoff invoice.
 That's the full engagement start.